 We will regularly review the effectiveness of this policy to ensure it is achieving its stated objectives and we will amend it from time to time.
 Any questions or concerns about the content of this document, or recommendations for any amendments, should be referred to the legal team.

-The General Data Protection Regulation (“GDPR”) provides that personal data must not be kept in a form which permits identification of data subjects for longer than is necessary for the purposes for which the data is processed.
+The General Data Protection Regulation (“GDPR”), which comes in to force on 25 May 2018, provides that personal data must not be kept in a form which permits identification of data subjects for longer than is necessary for the purposes for which the data is processed.

 The GDPR does not set out specified time limits for the retention of data or guidance on the application of this principle, leaving the onus on organisations to determine what is "necessary" in any particular circumstances.

 This policy is intended to assist business areas in determining data retention periods for the data it uses, processes and stores, and defines Iress' key requirements regarding the retention of data.
 It is intended to ensure that all data that we use within our business is retained only for as long as is necessary for legal, regulatory and business purposes.

 “Data” includes all information held, stored or processed by Iress regardless of media, and includes electronic records, databases, systems (for example: SharePoint, Outlook, Workday, shared drives), paper documents, recorded voice data, correspondence (including personal diaries and notebooks), plans, drawings, facsimiles, disks, CD-Roms, imaging materials and any other hard copy or electronic information used within our business.